mooore-digital/stylelint-config/CHANELOG.md

 - **Breaking Change!** renamed config for _magento_ to _luma_,
   to make it clear that this is for the LESS syntax
 - Cleanup SCSS syntax with new version
+- Hex values will now trow an error if the not lowercase

 ## [1.6.1] - 2021-08-23
 ### Changed